Like leaf rolling, leaf cupping is an easy-to-see warning that calls for closer inspection.

 Leaf cupping and insects

-Counter to popular myth, dish soap should never be used to eliminate these pests.
+Counter to popular myth, dish soap should never be used to eliminate pests.
 Dish soap damages plants.
 Horticultural oils and castile soap are better options.

 Physiological causes of leaf cupping